 Before you start building your new world, there’s some stuff we URGENTLY need to chat about.
 No, I don’t mean laws of magic, or even how many tentacles Cthulu has (though I’ve always wondered…).

 So, before you click that lovely, pink “Create New World” button, it’s time to go meta.
-In this blog post and video, we’re going to talk about six questions you can answer to help make your worldbuilding process easier and smoother.
+If you’ve been wondering how to start worldbuilding, in this blog post and video, we’re going to talk about six questions you can answer to help make your worldbuilding process easier and smoother.
 They’re going to help you with writer’s block, too, and when you’re feeling unmotivated to continue.

 Already have a world in progress?
 These six questions will help you streamline your worldbuilding process, keep you moving forward, and stop you getting bogged down in the details.
 Because no one wants WORLDBUILDERS DISEASE!